DominikVogel/helping-others-micro-intervention/README.md

 The **codebook** for the data can be found here: https://dominikvogel.github.io/helping-others-micro-intervention/

-A **long-term archived** version of the data and code is available at XXX
+A **long-term archived** version of the data and code is available at https://doi.org/10.5281/zenodo.3570986

 There is a **Code Ocean Capsule** for long-term computational reproducibility: https://doi.org/10.24433/CO.2463564.v1.
 See below for more information.